 News and Events:

-1. Next General Meeting - Thursday, May 18, 2017 -"Asia Nature Transect" by Joe Ferriera.
-Meetings are at Effie Yeaw Nature center - details here.
+1. Next General Meeting - Sept.
+20, 2018 Meetings are at Effie Yeaw Nature center - details here.

 a) promote the protection and scientific study of wild birds; b) promote the enjoyment and appreciation of wild birds through community outreach; c) provide, encourage and support environmental educational opportunities; and d) provide proactive leadership in the conservation of open space in the Sacramento region.

 SAS is an incorporated 501c3 non profit organization located in the Central Valley of Northern California.

 Welcome to the Sacramento Audubon Society

 The Sacramento Valley is in the Great Pacific Flyway which is the bird migration route from Alaska to Mexico.
 In Sacramento you can see about 250 species of birds.
 Trips organized by the Sacramento Audubon Society go north to Sacramento Wildlife Refuge, east to the Sierra foothills & mountains, south to the San Joaquin River delta, and west to the Pacific Ocean (see map).
 In this region, one can see up to 400 species of birds.
 You can enjoy seeing this great variety of birds whether you go birding on your own or join us for half-day, full-day, or 2-day trips.
 We invite you to become a member of the Society and help in conservation and preservation efforts.
 We also encourage donations to support the various programs of the Society - check out our profile on Givingedge-Guidestar .